rilldata/rill-examples/connector-clickhouse/README.md

 rill start
 ```

 This will open Rill in your browser.
-Navigate to ...
+Navigate to http://localhost:9009/dashboard/git_commits to see the dashboard.